My name is Karl-Mikael Syding, Mike, or Sprezza

 Born in the eternal night above the polar circle, bullied as a child…

 I was born in the coldest part of the winter of 1972, in Jukkasjärvi/Kiruna, above the polar circle in Sweden.

-I almost froze to death in the first week, when our old Ford Taunus broke down during a 100 mile transfer between hospitals.
+I almost froze to death in the first week, when our old Ford Taunus (not Taurus) broke down during a 100 mile transfer between hospitals.